Peruvian Grilled Chicken with Green Sauce

 Instructions

-1. Add the cumin, paprika, oregano, salt, pepper, garlic, olive oil, lemon zest and lemon juice to a gallon zip-top bag.
+1. Add the cumin, paprika, oregano, salt, pepper, garlic, olive oil, lemon zest, and lemon juice to a gallon zip-top bag.
 Squish it around until combined, then add the chicken and toss to coat.
-Remove all air from the bag, seal, then let marinate in the refrigerator for at least 4 hours and up to 36 hours.
+Press out as much air as possible, seal, and refrigerate for at least 4 hours or up to 36 hours.

-6. Remove the chicken thighs from the marinade, but don't wipe any off.
-Grill over medium-high heat until cooked through and charred in spots, about 4-5 minutes on each side.
-Cover the chicken and let rest until ready to serve.
+3. Remove the chicken thighs from the marinade, leaving any clinging bits on.
+Grill until cooked through and charred in spots, about 4-5 minutes per side.
+Transfer to a platter, cover loosely, and let rest for a few minutes before serving.

 Notes